lindenb/jvarkit/docs/VcfPeekVcf.md

       Default: false
   * -f, --tabix, --resource
       The VCF file indexed with TABIX or tribble.
-Source of the annotations -t, --tags
+Source of the annotations -span, --span
+      [20180713] when checking for the '--alt' option, ignore spanning
+      deletion: *
+      Default: false
+    -t, --tags
       tag1,tag2,tag... the INFO keys to peek from the indexed file
       Default: []